 Standard deviation is the most commonly used measure of dispersion.
 As a measure of dispersion it gives us information about the statistical probability of returns being different from the mean, or most common return, from our investment.
 For example, if we have a fund that has a mean (or average) annual return of 6% and a standard deviation of 2% then we can expect (given a normal distribution) that two thirds of the time (68% of the time) the fund will produce between 4% and 8% and that 95% of the time it will produce a return between 2% and 10%.
 Now, this does not enable us to predict the exact return of the fund in the future, but it does give us range of returns that we can expect, with a measurement of probability based on past performance.
 There are caveats.
 Equity funds do commonly do not produce data with a “normal” distribution as there is a tendency to produce more positive returns over time (we could argue that this is due to them having a historical tie to inflation, which over the long-term only moves one way), and there are many hedge funds which, owing to their esoteric strategies, may produce very irregular distribution data.
 You also may be limited by the availability of data points; the investment is relatively new or pricing is problematic etc.

 These limitations aside, we work with what we have.
 Looking back on our dictionary definition of risk as “The possibility that something unpleasant or unwelcome will happen”, standard deviation measures enable us to objectively calculate the probability of us getting a return that is “unwelcome”, given the normal returns of the investment at hand.
 Commonly, you will note patterns between SD and asset class; a blue chip equity fund is going to have a lower SD than an emerging market equity fund, but will still have a higher SD than a corporate bond fund.
 It is through the lens of standard deviation that we are able to objectively compare asset classes in common terms, facilitating the prudent planning of portfolio risk- as after-all, without risk, there is no return.
-It is actually those who do not participate in investment that are subject to the most “unwelcome” of financial outcomes…
+The goal however, is not to reduce risk to zero.
+It is actually those who do not participate in investment at all that are subject to the most “unwelcome” of financial outcomes…

 - Your money is subject only to inflation